Skip to content

 We’re doing our best to make life easier for renters.
 There’s no need for rogue landlords and less-than-ideal living conditions to be an unavoidable part of living in London.
 We think repairs should be addressed quickly, your building should feel safe and secure, and our renters deserve extra amenities just for them, like studios and gyms.

 We have six locations in the capital, and have tried to pick places to live that we think are some of the best in London.
 Our apartments are beautifully designed and available both furnished and unfurnished.
-Whether you’re looking in Stockwell or Southall, if you like the sound of friendly and helpful residential managers that aren’t impossible to contact, an UNCLE rental might just be for you.
+Whether you’re looking at our Stockwell apartments, or at our Southall apartments, if you like the sound of friendly and helpful residential managers that aren’t impossible to contact, an UNCLE rental might just be for you.

 Living in our newest location, Colindale, would put you a 22-minute tube ride away from King’s Cross, with Colindale station a minute’s walk from your door.
 You would have access to a residents-only gym equipped with Peloton bikes, as well as a cosy co-working space.
 If you think renting with UNCLE sounds perfect for you, take a look at our apartments to rent in Colindale.